AlliediMpact/coinbox-ai/README.md

-# CoinBox AI - Production Ready Platform 🚀
+# CoinBox - Production Ready P2P Financial Platform 🚀

 ## Business Type
-Peer-to-Peer (P2P) Financial Platform
+Peer-to-Peer (P2P) Financial Platform for Lending & Investment

 ## Vision Statement
 To revolutionize peer-to-peer financial transactions by offering a secure, transparent, and efficient coin-based marketplace that empowers individuals and businesses to invest and loan digital assets with confidence.